Frequently Asked Questions

 Why Choose Us?

 The Law Offices of Christopher T. Campbell specializes in asset and surplus funds recovery.
 We are skilled in navigating the tedious process of recovering unclaimed property, paying extreme attention to detail.
-We go above and beyond to provide exemplary service, with a goal of recovering assets as swiftly and efficiently as possible.
+We go above and beyond to provide exemplary service, with the goal of recovering assets as swiftly and efficiently as possible.

 How much will it cost to hire your office?